Edris-dev/Super-Quiz-App/README.md

 # SuperQuizApp

-SuperQuizApp is a web application that allows users to participate in timed multiple-choice quizzes and test their knowledge on various topics.
+SuperQuizApp is a web application that allows users to participate in timed multiple-choice quizzes and test their knowledge on Super Coder.

 ## Features